desmat/sails-react-demo/README.md

 ### What is Isomorphic React?

 Simply put, your React components will be rendered on the back-end AND front-end.
-The main benefit will be a more solid feel to the user interface from the user's perspective.
+The main benefit will be a more solid feel to the app from the user's perspective.
 Typical 'front-end oriented' web apps typically serve a very basic html page and let the javascript render the rest, resulting in flicker and often a perseved slow load time.

 Instead this app will deliver a fully-rendered html document, often including fully rendered data-driven components, followed by typical React front-end stuff such as dynamic DOM manipulation.